HaonanPei-Study/Fronto-occipital-dyscommunication-associates-with-brain-hierarchy-in-schizophrenia/README.md

 The PROCESS macro for the Statistical Package for the Social Sciences was used to perform the moderation analysis.
 Linear mixed-effects models were constructed using the lme4 package in R 4.3.1.
 The implementation of spatial autocorrelation-preserving permutation tests is based on ENIGMA toolbox (https://enigma-toolbox.readthedocs.io/en/latest/).
-The dominance analysis was conducted using custom MATLAB code, which was stored in the Code folder.
+The dominance analysis was conducted using custom MATLAB code.